matejlatin/matejlatin.co.uk/about-site.md

 ## Made with
 - Gutenberg — A meaningful web typography starter kit,
 - Jekyll as CMS,
-- a custom-made theme for Jekyll
+- a custom-made theme for Jekyll,
+- is set in Gibson by Canada Type (provided by TypeKit),
-- and is hosted on GitHub
+- and is hosted on GitHub.